-So, your old winter coat is looking a little tatty or you’ve decided to buy a new one to refresh your wardrobe?
-To help you make your decision about the coat that’s right for you, Charlie-Eden Laflamme, Sales Consultant from the clothing department and downhill-skiing enthusiast, offers her advice when it comes to picking a winter coat to meet your needs.
+So, your old winter coat is looking a little tattered or you’ve decided to buy a new one to refresh your wardrobe?
+To help you make your decision about the coat that’s right for you, Charlie-Eden Laflamme, downhill-skiing enthusiast, offers her advice when it comes to picking a winter coat to meet your needs.

 When selecting a winter coat, the first thing to look at is the insulation.
 Two types of insulation are offered on the market: natural or synthetic.
-Each has its advantages and disadvantages so you will be able to select a coat that suits your needs.
+Each has its advantages and disadvantages.
+So, it’s important to select a coat that suits your needs.

 Natural insulation keeps heat close to the body thanks to feathers and filling.
 The number of cubic inches of space that down fills in cold weather conditions is also a vital calculation.
 Another important element is the proportion of feather and filling (often written on the tag).
 A coat having a 95/5 offers 95% down filling for every 5% of feathers.
 Of course, the higher the percentage of down filling, the better the insulation quality.
 However, feathers are an essential factor since they work together with the filling to provide warmth.